Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - ISBN (International Standard Book Number)
      - A unique standard identifier (ISO 2108) used to identify monographic publications (books).
 The format ISBN-13, with hyphens, is required.
 E-ISBN is the expected value, with print ISBNs provided only where E-ISBN is not available.
-Inclusion of an ISBN-10, or an incorrectly formatted ISBN-13, will be flagged as an error by the Validation Tool.
+Inclusion of an ISBN-10, or an incorrectly formatted ISBN-13, will be flagged as an error by the COUNTER Validatior.
      -

    * - ISBN-13